 We are in the process of one of the greatest transitions this church has ever been through.
 It is inevitable and it is good.
 And God has wrought wonders for us in the last eight months.
 One human voice will replace another human voice.

 But the divine voice sounding from this pulpit stays exactly the same.
 For his word never changes.
 It is fixed forever in God-breathed Scripture.
 If there is any key to God’s merciful blessing on the history of this 141-year-old church it is this: We have continued in (stayed in, remained in) the God-breathed, gospel-centered, inerrant word of God.
 It has been our salvation and our treasure and our sweetness.

 More to be desired are they than gold,

 And so I say to the elders, and to Jason Meyer in particular, “Continue in what you have learned and have firmly believed.”
 If for the next thirty years Bethlehem is to be a place of salvation, and a place of treasure, and a place of sweetness, continue in the Scripture — these holy, God-breathed, inerrant, infinitely valuable words of the living God.

 That is the most foundational reason, Timothy, why you should continue in the truth you have learned and believed.
 It is the truth of God-breathed Scripture.

-Because the Scripture is the very word of God it is supremely profitable.
-This word “profitable” is used in 1 Timothy 4:8, “Bodily training is a little profitable, godliness is of value in every way, as it holds promise for the present life and also for the life to come.”
+Because Scripture is the very word of God, it is supremely profitable.
+This word “profitable” is used in 1 Timothy 4:8: “Bodily training is a little profitable, godliness is of value in every way, as it holds promise for the present life and also for the life to come.”
 This “godliness” that is profitable in every way, even into eternity, is explained here in 2 Timothy 3:16–17 as coming from Scripture.

 Equipped for Action